RealSense: Intel RealSense Vision Processor D4 Series

 The Intel RealSense Vision Processor D4 series are vision processors based on 28 nanometer (nm) process technology to compute real-time stereo depth data.
 They utilise a depth algorithm that enables more accurate and longer range depth perception than previously available.
 There are two products in this family: RealSense Vision processor D4 and RealSense Vision Processor D4m.

 Other products

 The Intel RealSense Depth Module D400 Series is designed for easy integration to bring 3D into devices and machines.
 Intel also released the D415 and D435 in 2018.
 Both cameras feature the RealSense Vision processor D4 and camera sensors.
 They are supported by the cross-platform and open source Intel RealSense SDK 2.0.
 The Intel D415 is designed for more precise measurements.

 Intel RealSense Depth Camera D435

-The Intel RealSense Depth Camera D435 is ideal for capturing stereo depth in a variety of applications that help perceive the world in 3D.
+The Intel RealSense Depth Camera D435 is for capturing stereo images as well as depth (by using a Structured-light 3D scanner) for a variety of applications that need perceive the world in 3D.